PreferredAI/tutorials/1806-image-classification/README.md

 # Tutorial #2 - Visual Sentiment Analysis

+In this tutorial, the models are required a bit of time and computational resources to train.
+Thus, we provide trained models with a small set of testing data for quick evaluation.
+The code for training and testing are fully provided for reference purposes.
+More details can be found in the original [paper](https://www.researchgate.net/publication/320541140_Visual_Sentiment_Analysis_for_Review_Images_with_Item-Oriented_and_User-Oriented_CNN).

-## Dataset and pre-trained models
+## Dataset and trained models

-Run commands below to download the dataset and pre-trained models.
+Run commands below to download the dataset and trained models.

 ```bash
 $ cd vs-cnn